bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:16:10

 And normally you cannot because there's the privacy bidding where it's built in the way that you shouldn't be able to do it.
-And I mean, There are applications which use HCC hodling for that.
+And I mean, There are applications which use TSC huddling for that.
 And it's like, there's applications being built with that, but that's a problem.
 That's taking some of your opportunity cost for that to be used for routing or for whatever you're supposed to.